DrPaulBrewer/pipe-to-storage/README.md

 `source` may be:

-* a string, which will be sent as-is to the new file [retry with same string]
+* a string, which will be sent as-is to the new file [retry will use the same string]
-* a function that returns a readable stream [retry by calling function to get fresh readable stream]
+* a function that returns a readable stream [retry will call the function to get a fresh readable stream]
 * a readable stream [can not retry]

 `npm:promise-retry` will be used to retry failed storage promises in the first two cases.
 A retry strategy